UX Invariants for AI-powered Software Engineering

 • One-time purchase

-• Stable, versioned rule set
+• Stable, platform-agnostic rule set

 • Intended for production systems